pettinen/librewolf/README.md

 If there is a new version, it's a good time to git commit and trigger a CI build job.
 ```
 git commit -am v$(cat version)-$(cat release) && git push
-# or use this, which does the same as above:
-make trigger-ci
 ```
 To build the source archive:
 ```